DreamEcho100/lognmaze/data/articles/mazen-mohamed/7- async vs defer which one to use and when.md

 The `async` attribute is **a boolean attribute**, if the `async` attribute is set, **the script is downloaded in parallel to parsing the page**, and **_executed as soon as it is available_**. **The parsing of the page is interrupted** _(The rendering)_ **once the script is downloaded completely**, and then **_the script is executed, before the parsing of the rest of the page continues_**.

-> Parsing means taking the html stream and producing a document object.
+> Parsing means taking the HTML stream and producing a document object.
 Rendering (and painting, i.e. showing up on the screen).

 ```js
 <script src='script.js' async></script>